 A "siphon" is a tube that transfers a liquid from one point to another.
 For aquarium purposes, it is a tube that transfers saltwater from your tank to a location below your tank, by utilizing gravity and atmospheric pressure.
 When both ends of a siphon are under equal atmospheric pressure, liquid will flow from the high end of the siphon to the lower portion because of gravity.
 In practical terms, this means if you fill a tube with the liquid you are transferring, and remove nearly all the air in the tube when you place one end lower than the other, it will suck water from the top and spit it out of the bottom.
 You can accomplish this through a variety of ways.

 - Sucking the air out of the tube - notice I didn't say water. :) Place one end of the tube in the tank, hold it there, and suck on the other end the way you would a very large straw.
 When water rushes over the edge and gets near your mouth you have probably removed enough air form the tube and the water will begin flowing.
 Try not to get water in your mouth, if you do, spit it out immediately and clean it up afterwards, swallowing dirty seawater can make you sick, don't do it.

 - Submerging the tube - This is especially useful for smaller siphons used in regular cleanings.
-1/4 inch nylon tube found at a home improvement store, or sold in pet shops as "airline tubing" is perfect for the task.
+1/2" inch nylon tube found at a home improvement store is perfect for the task.
 To start a siphon with this method, completely submerge the tubing in your tank, making sure to work the air bubbles out of the tube if necessary.
 The tube should be 100% filled with water.
 Next, grab one end of the tube that is to remain in the tank and hold it in place under the water.
-Take the opposite end of the tubing and remove it from the tank and place it a bucket or other container, below the other end of the tube and outside of the tank, water will begin flowing soon.
+Take the opposite end of the tubing and remove it from the tank with your thumb keeping the end in plugged and place it a bucket or other container, below the other end of the tube and outside of the tank.
+When you release your thumb water will begin flowing.

 Things not to do when siphoning -